chkp-stuartgreen/cloudguard-workshops-2025/Day1-CGNS/azure-vmss-lab.md

 ### Module  2 – Configuring CME on the Smart Center Server

-1. Log into Check Point Smart Console, create a Simple policy called Standard-vmss, with a single rule as Any, Any, Accept, Log rule, and publish the changes
+1. Log into Check Point Smart Console, create a Simple policy called Standard-vmss, with a single rule as Any, Any, Accept, Log rule, and publish the changes.

 2. SSH into the Check Point Smart Center with the Putty client.

 3. Create the command to configure CME on the Smart Center:

 Example: